CodeBush91/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: January 6, Friday

+**Today's Goal** : To go completley off topic and take a look at KOA and Passport.js

+**Today's Progress**: Yeah... so a complete twist today and some time investigatin KOA and Passport.js FOR github authentication.
+Suprisingly simple but thats in KOA v1.... v2 brings the complexity of babel!
+Take a look at the Day 4 folder.

+**Thoughts**: Yeah.... great but i now need to do it using koa 2... should be easy right?

 ### Day 3: January 5, Thursday

 **Today's Goal** : To continue progress learning Haskell